HelalBR/CognicaoVisual/README.md

 (9643) wsgi starting up on http://0.0.0.0:4567
 ````

-Then open the driving simualtor, selecte the desired track and click on Autonomous Drive.
+Then open the driving simualtor, select the desired track and click on Autonomous Drive.
 You can see a video of every step of this process, [here](https://www.youtube.com/watch?v=2i512pD1Llk).

+# Model testing and validating

+Now that we have the trained model and a way to connect the driving simulator with the trained model, we can test and validate the model is working properly.